 - Chairs, tables, decorations, snacks, footballs, sunscreen, hat, garbage bag for your tent area, towels, comfortable shoes, change of clothes if you do not want to be wet all day.

 - Report to your Team Tent an hour (8:00 a.m.) before the race.
 This will allow you enough time to unload your belongings, park and sign in at the registration table to receive your wrist band.

-- The first heat is at 9:00 a.m. so your team should be registered at least one (1) hour prior to their first race.
+- First heat starts at 9:00 a.m., so your team should check-in for your wrist band at least one (1) hour prior to their first race.

 - Marshaling officials and volunteers will instruct your team to line up, then alert you when it’s time to load boat.

-- Shuttles will run from Convention Center and Moragne Park.
+- Free shuttles will run from Convention Hall and Moragne Park.
 Parking will NOT be allowed on Albert Rains Blvd.